gpaumier/gp2/src/articles/2009-06-30 ten-features-that-would-dramatically-improve-wikimedia-commons.rst

     Where our hero makes an early Christmas wishlist and implores the developer fairies to give Wikimedia Commons some much-needed love.

-About `two years ago <http://guillaumepaumier.com/2007/09/14/found-on-flickr-reused-from-commons/>`__, I wrote: "Commons may be the next coolest project, as soon as developers find the time to improve its usability to make it more user-friendly".
-Sadly, Wikimedia Commons hasn't evolved much in terms of usability since then.

 MIT's *Technology Review* recently published an article about `improvements to come regarding the management of video content <http://www.technologyreview.com/web/22900/page1/>`__ on Wikipedia and Wikimedia websites.
 I heard a lot of people say: "Good, but what about pictures?"
 Some technical improvements described by the *Technology Review* will be useful for both images and videos, such as the `media and upload wizard <http://techblog.wikimedia.org/2009/03/add-media-wizard-and-firefogg-on-testwikipediaorg/>`__ currently developed by Michael Dale.
 However, Wikimedia Commons still needs many little (or big) features that would dramatically improve its user-friendliness.

 Browsing & reusing